Dodge Ram 8.0 Magnum V10 Engine Specs, Info, Reliability, Problems

 Similar to the other problems on this list, catalytic converter failure isn’t all that common on the 8.0 Magnum.
 However, as these engines shoot beyond 150,000 miles it becomes a little more prevalent.
 Catalytic converters can burn down inside over time which can cause them to clog and create a lot of backpressure within the exhaust system.

-Most of these V10’s tend to run really cold which helps prevent this issue but the fuel injectors are known to need replacing at high mileage.
+Most of these engines tend to run really cold which helps prevent this issue but the fuel injectors are known to need replacing at high mileage.
 A leaking fuel injector can lead to excess fuel being dumped into the cylinder which then makes its way to the exhaust system where it can combust and increase exhaust gas temps, causing the catalytic converter to melt.

-8.0L V10 Engine Problems Summary
+Engine Problems Summary

 Ultimately there are very few problems with these engines, if any.
 Cracked cylinder heads is a pretty rare and uncommon issue, it mostly affected some early years but was still uncommon.
 As it ages it will need its fair share of maintenance like spark plugs and ignition wires, injectors have a mild tendency to go at higher mileage, the catalytic converter and so on.